Pyrolysis: Waste management

 In early November 2021, the U.S. State of Georgia announced a joint effort with Igneo Technologies to build an $85 million large electronics recycling plant in the Port of Savannah.
 The project will focus on lower-value, plastics-heavy devices in the waste stream using multiple shredders and furnaces using pyrolysis technology.

+Waste from pyrolysis itself can also be used for useful products.
+For example, contaminant-rich retentate from liquid-fed pyrolysis of postconsumer multilayer packaging waste can be used as novel building composite materials, which have higher compression strengths (10–12 MPa) than construction bricks and brickworks (7 MPa), as well as 57% lower density, 0.77 g/cm3.